ELIXIR-Belgium/ENA-metadata-templates/templates/ERC000030/README.md

-# Description of the metadata fields
+# ERC000030: ENA Tara Oceans

+Minimum information about a Tara Oceans sample.
+A checklist for reporting metadata of oceanic plankton samples associated with genomics data from the Tara Oceans Expedition.

 ## Study